Northumbria: Synod of Whitby

 In 664, King Oswiu called the Synod of Whitby to determine whether to follow Roman or Irish customs.
 Since Northumbria was converted to Christianity by the Celtic clergy, the Celtic tradition for determining the date of Easter and Irish tonsure were supported by many, particularly by the Abbey of Lindisfarne.
-Roman Christianity was also represented in Northumbria, by Wilfrid, Abbot of Ripon.
+Roman Christianity was also represented in Northumbria by Wilfrid, Abbot of Ripon.
 By the year 620, both sides were associating the other's Easter observance with the Pelagian Heresy.
 The King decided at Whitby that Roman practice would be adopted throughout Northumbria, thereby bringing Northumbria in line with Southern England and Western Europe.
 Members of the clergy who refused to conform, including the Celtic Bishop Colman of Lindisfarne, returned to Iona.
 The episcopal seat of Northumbria transferred from Lindisfarne to York, which later became an archbishopric in 735.

 Impact of Scandinavian raiding, settlement and culture

 The Viking attack on Lindisfarne in 793 was the first of many raids on monasteries of Northumbria.
 The Lindisfarne Gospels survived, but monastic culture in Northumbria went into a period of decline in the early ninth century.
-Repeated Viking assaults on religious centres were one reason for the decrease in production of manuscripts and communal monastic culture.
+Repeated Viking assaults on religious centres were one reason for the decrease in the production of manuscripts and communal monastic culture.

-After 867, Northumbria came under control of the Scandinavian forces, and there was an influx of Scandinavian immigrants.
+After 867, Northumbria came under the control of the Scandinavian forces, and there was an influx of Scandinavian immigrants.
 Their religion was pagan and had a rich mythology.
 Within the Kingdom of York, once the raids and war were over, there is no evidence that the presence of Scandinavian settlers interrupted Christian practice.
 It appears that they gradually adopted Christianity and blended their Scandinavian culture with their new religion.
 This can be seen in carved stone monuments and ring-headed crosses, such as the Gosforth Cross.
 During the ninth and tenth centuries, there was an increase in the number of parish churches, often including stone sculptures incorporating Scandinavian designs.